 The Pangolin Chobe Lodge is situated on the hill above the town of Kasane, the gateway to the Chobe National Park.
 We are a three-minute drive from the newly rebuilt Kasane International Airport.

 At the Pangolin Chobe Lodge, there are a total of 14 bedrooms, and we have reserved 4 of them.
 If we have single supplement clients, we will work to secure additional rooms.
 The bedrooms are configured as either double beds or two singles and all en-suite with the toilet and shower.
 Each of the rooms has a private balcony with spectacular views across the Chobe floodplains.
 The rooms are all air-conditioned with plenty of plug points and places to store camera gear and luggage.

 We have already mentioned the dining room, editing area, bar and pool terrace.
 But there is more!
 On the upper floor is the bar with a table dedicated to editing and workshops.
 On certain evenings, we like to have a braai (a South African barbecue).

 My spouse/friend doesn’t shoot.
 What about non-photographers?

-For more examples of scenes you can expect to see,visit Buddy’s photos from our Chobe trip in 2019, at this link.
+For more examples of scenes, you can expect to see, visit Buddy’s photos from our 2022 trips to Africa at this link.